jrsmth/angular/projects/hermes/technicalreferences.md

                     {{ c.payload.val().name }}
                 </option>
             ```
+            * Make sure to strongly type the field in the component, else errors occur at runtime.
+                ```typescript
+                    error TS2571: Object is of type 'unknown'.

+                    categories$: Observable<any>;
+                ```
     * Otherwise, use ```valueChanges()```.
         * It is simpler to retrieve the object values with this method, as they aren't wrapped in metadata inside the Observable - unlike ```snapshotChanges()```.
+    * Should I delegate the decision to the component or the service layer?
+        * On one hand, putting this logic in the component increases complexity and begins to violate separation of concerns.
+However, on the other hand, putting it in the service layer reduces flexibility and means have to make a decision early about whether to use ```valueChanges()``` or ```snapshotChanges()``` in all components that require this service - ideally, we should defer decision making as long as possible (keep our options open).
+            * As Mosh says, building software is about trade-offs.
+Based on the above, I believe this decision should be delegated to the component.
+Not a perfect solution but delivering value is the highest aim.
     * Source: AngularFire [docs](https://github.com/angular/angularfire/blob/master/docs/rtdb/lists.md)

 <br>